COE2SH4-F2024/course-project-teamsize-2/README.md

 Member 1 StudentID: 400514077

 I took this as a solo project, and with permission from Dr. Chen, my project scope was reduced to the end of Iteration 2.
+The snake itself, and printing of the game board, utilizes the objPosArrayList class